Nuix/Yara-Integration/README.md

 ## Setup

 Begin by downloading the latest release.
-Extract the folder `YaraIntegration.nuixscript` and its contents from the archive into your Nuix scripts directory.
-In windows this directory is likely going to be one either of the following:
+Extract the folder `AnnotateFromCsv.nuixscript` and its contents from the archive into your Nuix scripts directory.
+In windows this directory is likely going to be either of the following:

-- `%appdata%\Nuix\Scripts`
+- `%appdata%\Nuix\Scripts` - User level script directory
-- `%programdata%\Nuix\Scripts`
+- `%programdata%\Nuix\Scripts` - System level script directory

 Then [download a release of Yara](https://github.com/VirusTotal/yara/releases) and place that in the sub directory named `yara_executable`.